juniormayhe/SerializersBenchmark/readme.md

 ### Conclusions

-- Serialized ouputs of each library are different!
-So if you need to migrate existing solution from Newtonsoft to NetJSON or Jil, you might loose some data (in case you have serialized strings persisted in any batabase) due to how these frameworks behave during serialization with date format, nullable types, etc
+- If you already have legacy databasese with serialized data and intend to migrate to a new serializer (i.e. from Newtonsoft to NetJSON or Jil), you might loose some data due to how these serializer frameworks behave during serialization with date format, nullable types, etc. Do some tests!
-- Currently Jil converts an enum item to its string representation, DeliveryType.OneWeek becomes "OneWeek".
+- Currently Jil converts an enum item to its STRING representation, so DeliveryType.OneWeek becomes "OneWeek".
 In Newtonsoft DeliveryType.OneWeek becomes 0.
-Jil Options class does not offer an option to serialize enums output as integers just by using Serialize method.
-- An ugly workaround to make Jil serialzie enum as int value would be add it `[EnumMember(Value="0")] OneWeek = 0`, but that does not work and it generates a string as in "DeliveryType": "0" and not "DeliveryType": 0 as Newtonsoft.
+- An ugly workaround to make Jil serialize enum as int value would be add it `[EnumMember(Value="0")] OneWeek = 0`, but that does not work and it generates a string as in `"DeliveryType": "0"` and not `"DeliveryType": 0` as Newtonsoft.
 System.Runtime has no way of setting EnumMember as an int value (it seems).
 - NetJSON currently is not converting nullable int (int?
 PreferredCurrencyId) to null.
-So in NetJSON, serialized string becomes "PreferredCurrencyId": 0 instead of "PreferredCurrencyId": null as in Jil and Newtonsoft.
+So in NetJSON, serialized string becomes `"PreferredCurrencyId": 0` instead of `"PreferredCurrencyId": null` as in Jil and Newtonsoft.
 - If you do not care so much of null you can stick with NetJSON
 - If you do not care about enums, you can stick with Jil
-- If you do not care of processing time, you can still use Newtonsoft.
+- If you do not care of processing time, you can stick to Newtonsoft.
 It is said that to improve its performance you must create custom mapping, which may represent too many extra lines of code in your solution
 - Using NetJSON and ServiceStack with their native serialization settings seems faster than tweaking their configurations.
 - NetJSON eats more RAM for long list (5000 elements), followed by ServiceStack and Newtonsoft.
 Jil uses less RAM!
 - For small or large lists, Newtonsoft :snail: and ServiceStack :turtle: are slowest ones.
 Our question has been answered!